top of page

 • Do I need a guide in Morocco?

-We've had feedback from some of our explorers who normally travel independently, that hiring a driver guide was the best decision they made for their visit to Morocco.
-Removing the responsibility of hiring your own car and having to navigate the routes allows you to relax and enjoy the amazing passing sites, listen to music you've never heard before, ask questions about what you're seeing, and where you are going, and fearlessly take the road less traveled.
-As well your driver-guide will create opportunities to meet Moroccans who are not working in tourism, visit a family for tea or a meal, and bridge the language barrier so you can learn on a personal level and enjoy a deeper experience of this amazing country and her people.
+We've had feedback from explorers who prefer to travel independently, that hiring a driver guide for their visit to Morocco was the best decision they made.
+Why?
+Removing the responsibility of hiring your own car and having to navigate the routes allows travelers to relax and enjoy amazing sites along the road, stop to take pictures from the best advantages, listen to music never heard before, ask questions about what to see, and where you are going, and fearlessly take the road less traveled.
+As well your driver-guide will create opportunities to meet Moroccans who are not working in tourism, arrange to visit a family for tea, or a meal, and bridge the language barrier so you can learn on a personal level and enjoy a deeper experience of this amazing country and her people.

 • Is it easy to get around without a guide?

-We recommend a human guide for a few hours to allow yourself to become comfortable with the culture and get to know a real Moroccan.
+We recommend hiring a local guide for a few hours to allow yourself to become comfortable with the culture and get to know a real Moroccan.
 You will learn and experience much more with a guide who will have insights and perspectives that you cannot find in a book.
 A guide will also open hidden doors that many passers by would not think to open, and make the best use of your time.
-Many travelers make lifelong friends with their guide.
+We've also had many of our travelers make lifelong friends with their guide.

 • How well are guides trained?